tbilbe/REVIT-SCRATCHPAD/README.md

      - [x] Create a file either .txt or .csv as direct export from Revit document
      - [ ] Create CSV Point (X,Y,Z) exports for comparisons with arch files. - FOR LCY
      - [ ] Use export to create visualisations to avoid imports into Revit Python Wrapper :dizzy_face:
-+ Visulation types:
+- Visulation types:
      - [x] Found filters by System Classification
      - [ ] Systems - Named vs. Unnamed
      - [ ] Systems - MEP Broken down by DUCT vs. PIPE vs. ELEC
-     - [ ] Systems - MEP Broken down by Service:
+     - [x] Systems - MEP Broken down by Service: - This is a new filtered window implementation
           + DUCT - Services
           + PIPE - Services
           + Elec - Services